Historical Football Kits

 Background

-Sometime later the adopted their familiar change kit consisting of white shirts with red trim, black shorts worn with the home stockings of the period.
-The club badge was not worn except in FA Cup finals until the mid 1950s.
+Around 1931 Liverpool adopted their familiar change kit consisting of white shirts with red trim and black shorts worn with the home stockings of the period.

 Between 1977 and 1984, Liverpool won the European Cup four times.
 Although they wore their usual home kits in these matches, UEFA regulations at that time did not permit shirt sponsorship, so the 1981 shirts worn were without sponsors' logos and even the Umbro trademark was covered up with sticky tape.
 Commemorative crests were worn for each final.